-13.4.
-Compound fact
+1.4.
+Compound fact (pseudo pattern)

-A compound fact information model is characterized by the notion that for some set of concepts expressed within some information model; that information model can be expressed over some characteristic expressed as an [Axis].
-Basically, it is the [Axis] which provides additional information which further contextualizes some fact or facts which makes each information model unique.
+A compound fact concept arrangement pattern is characterized by the notion that for some set of concepts expressed within some concept arrangement pattern; that concept arrangement pattern can be expressed over some characteristic expressed as an [Axis].
+Basically, it is the [Axis] which provides additional information which further contextualizes some fact or facts which makes each concept arrangement pattern unique.